 It was announced today that an Auckland version of Austin City Limits is coming to Western Springs Stadium in March next year.
 This is good news, as this sort of “mainstream” music festival is one of the few pieces in the Auckland live music puzzle left to be filled.
 The Big Day Out needed a replacement and this might just do the trick for now.
 As yet no lineup has been announced, but based on the lineup from the Austin event this year, the chances are it will be a banger.

 The Auckland live music jigsaw puzzle seems to be filling in.
-Laneway is back next year for the more alternative music crowd, while there are other niche events such as Soul Fest, Ragamuffin, Northern Bass and Splore to cater for various music tastes and crowds.
-Vector Arena for all its sound problems continues to attract the big name international acts, and there are always a good range of acts from oversees playing there each year.
-The Powerstation, and more attractive venues such as the Town Hall and St James are also very suitable for smaller crowds.
-On a side not it is great that the St James has some gigs coming up in the form of Father John Misty and Unknown Mortal Orchestra.
+Laneway is back next year for the more alternative music crowd, while there are other niche events such as Soul Fest, Ragamuffin, Northern Bass and Splore to cater for various musical tastes and crowds.
+Vector Arena for all its sound problems continues to attract the big name international acts, and there is always a good range of acts from overseas playing there each year.
+The Powerstation and more attractive venues such as the Town Hall and St James are also very suitable for smaller crowds.
+On a side note, it is great that the St James has some gigs coming up in the form of Father John Misty and Unknown Mortal Orchestra.